 - 4.3.1 Students who earn grade D in less than fifty percent of their courses shall be allowed to take supplementary examinations of those courses before the start of the next semester or as deemed convenient.
-Supplementary examinations will be marked out of 60. - 4.3.2 Students who sit for the supplementary examinations shall be awarded grade C, D or E. - 4.3.3 Students who fail the supplementary examination shall repeat the course (carry-over) while continuing with the programme and will have to clear them in the following academic year. - 4.3.4 Carry-over course shall be charged a carry-over fee of 40,000/-

-- 4.3.5 A Carry-over student who attains a 'D' mark will not sit for a supplementary examination but will carry over the course again. - 4.3.6 Students may repeat a course once in a semester.
-A passed carried over course shall be awarded not more than a C grade. - 4.3.7 A Student who fails a carried over course shall carry over the course again. - 4.3.8 Third year students who fail the carried over courses or supplementary examinations shall undertake them as external candidates. - 4.3.9 No external candidates shall be allowed to take a carry-over course more than once.
-In case she/he fails the discontinuation from studies will follow. - 4.3.10 All carried over courses shall be cleared within the allowable period of registration. - 4.3.11 Admission to another programme shall be subject to the approval of the Senate and upon payment of programme charge fee. - 4.3.12 Students are advised to request for Provisional Statements of examination results in order to avoid any inconveniences.
+Supplementary examinations will be marked out of 60. - 4.3.2 Students who sit for supplementary examinations shall be awarded grade C, D and E. - 4.3.3 Students who fail the supplementary examination shall repeat the course (carry-over) while continuing with the programme and will have to clear them iin the following academic year. - 4.3.4 Carry-over course s hall be charged a carryover fee of 40,000/= - 4.3.5 A Carry-over student who attains a 'D' mark will not sit for a supplementary examination but will carry over the course again. - 4.3.6 Students may repeat a course once in a semester.
+A passed carried over course shall be awarded not more than a C grade. - 4.3.7 A Student who fails a carried over course shall carry over the course again. - 4.3.8 Third year students who fail the carried over courses or supplementary examinations shall undertake them as external candidates.
+An external candidate shall pay 100,000/= for each course carried over and all other student contributions paid by a new student. - 4.3.9 No external candidates shall be allowed to take a carry-over course more than once.
+In case she/he fails the discontinuation from studies will follow. - 4.3.10 All carried over courses shall be cleared within the allowable period of registration. - 4.3.11 Admission to another programme shall be subject to the approval of the Senate and upon payment of programme charge fee. - 4.3.12 Students are advised to request for Provisional Statement of examination results in order to avoid any inconveniences.